finos/community/docs/governance/Software-Projects/Contribution.md

 5. **Existing materials**: links to and descriptions of any existing project materials (e.g. GitHub repositories).
 If any materials are currently private, please describe them in detail.
 The FINOS team will reach out to request access to private materials in order to evaluate them.
 6. **Development team**: current contributors, including full name, affiliation, work email address, and GitHub.com username where available.
 7. **Contributor commitment**: describe the resources you'll commit to supporting the contribution should it be accepted by the Foundation, in line with the Lifecycle Stage you are applying for.
 This might include developer time (in FTEs), marketing support, Foundation membership, etc.

+The **technical charter** sets forth the mission, goals, and responsibilities of the project.
+When a project contribution is approved, FINOS will store the technical charter in the root of the project repository.

 To maximize the chances of being accepted, you should provide evidence in your submission of compliance with the criteria and commitment to fulfill ongoing maintenance requirement listed in the [Project Lifecycle](/docs/governance/project-lifecycle).